 read through this more than once to get a functional grasp of the dynamics of these behaviors.
 Once you have that grasp, then everything that happens around you will make more sense, and not shock you as much.
 You will be much less likely to panic, or vomit, or defecate, etc., during your first encounter.

 have a family to feed and protect in that world.
-You and your family live off the land.
-You have no possessions, no clothes, and no permanent dwelling.
+You live off the land.
+You and your family have no possessions, no clothes, and no permanent dwelling.
 You don't live this way because you're stupid.
 You live this way because you can.
 Your body is designed for it.

 you need to evacuate an area because of weather changes.
 If a snowstorm